cspr-rad/kairos-spec/src/spec.typ

 Depositing funds to user `Bob`'s account is divided into three phases, which are modelled in the following sequence diagrams.

-In the first phase (@deposit-client-submit) users submit their deposit requests through the Kairos CLI to the Kairos node (L2 server), which updates the Merkle root and creates a _Deploy_.
+In the first phase (@deposit-client-submit) users submit their deposit requests through the Kairos CLI to the L2 node, which updates the Merkle root and creates a _Deploy_.
 This _Deploy_ contains a _Session_ to execute the validation of this Merkle tree update, perform the state transition and transfer the funds from the users purse to the Kairos purse.
 This _Deploy_ also needs to be signed by the user before submitting, which can be accomplished by calling the Casper CLI.

 After submitting, the L1 smart contracts take care of validating the new Merkle root, updating the Kairos state, and transferring the funds (@deposit-deploy-execution).

-Lastly (@deposit-notify), the Kairos node gets notified after the _Deploy_ was processed successfully.
-The node then commits the updated state to the database.
+Lastly (@deposit-notify), the L2 node gets notified after the _Deploy_ was processed successfully.
+The node then commits the updated state to the data store.
 After sufficient time has passed, the user can query its account balance using the Kairos CLI.

 #page(flipped: true)[
   #figure(